Langley Mill railway station (Erewash Valley line)

 Langley Mill railway station was a railway station which served the village of Langley Mill in Derbyshire, England.
 It was opened in 1895 by the Midland Railway on its branch between Heanor Junction on the Erewash Valley Line and Ripley.

 There was already a station on the Erewash Line, known as Langley Mill and Eastwood, and a Great Northern station called Eastwood and Langley Mill, which opened in 1847 and 1876 respectively.
 Because this branch station had no passenger connection to the earlier one, it was regarded by the railway as a separate station and was even shown as such on Ordnance Survey maps even though the platforms were adjacent.

 History

 The line came into being as competition for the GNR's branch.
-It was completed as far as Heanor by 1890, but took another five years to reach Langley Mill where it joined a line called the Heanor Goods Branch which actually connected to a Butterley Company line to a group of collieries around Heanor.
+It was completed as far as Heanor by 1890.
+It took another five years to reach Langley Mill where it joined a line called the Heanor Goods Branch which actually connected to a Butterley Company line to a group of collieries around Heanor.
 It then passed along a short tightly curved spur to reach the platform with its own waiting room and toilet.
 A runaround loop was provided but no means for turning.